 We found 6 internists who accept Humana Simplicity HMO near Washington, DC.

-Dr. Nathan Samras specializes in general internal medicine and general pediatrics.
-Dr. Samras honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-He studied medicine at UMDNJ-Robert Wood Johnson Medical School.
+Dr. Nathan Samras practices general internal medicine and general pediatrics.
+He accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He graduated from UMDNJ-Robert Wood Johnson Medical School.

-Dr. Vicki Britton works as an internist.
-She honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-Dr. Britton graduated from the University of Miami, Miller School of Medicine.
+Dr. Vicki Britton is a general internist.
+Dr. Britton attended medical school at the University of Miami, Miller School of Medicine.
+She accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Conditions / Treatments